sefffal/Octofitter.jl/docs/src/modelling.md

 After that, just list any planets that you want orbiting the star.
 Here, we pass planet B.
 You can name the system and planets whatever you like.

-Note: the `@named` convenience macro just passes in the name as a keyword argument, e.g. `name=:HD82134`.
-This makes sure that the variable name matches what gets displayed in the package output, and saved a few keystrokes. (taken from ModellingToolkit.jl)

 ## Prepare model
 We now convert our declarative model into efficient, compiled code.